 • Start Your Recovery: Start Your Recovery is a free, confidential tool that helps individuals take steps toward a healthy relationship with drugs and alcohol.
 It was developed with the input of leading clinicians, experts from the White House and SAMHSA, and people in recovery.
 Here, veterans can hear stories from people with similar life experiences and find the answers they need for recognizing and dealing with substance use issues.

-• Make the Connection: The U.S. Department of Veterans Affairs launched Make the Connection in 2011 to help Veterans recognize mental health challenges they may be experiencing and encourage them to seek support and can find reliable information on how to cope with challenges such as posttraumatic stress disorder (PTSD), traumatic brain injury, military sexual trauma and transitioning from service.
+• Make the Connection: The U.S. Department of Veterans Affairs launched Make the Connection in 2011 to help Veterans recognize mental health challenges they may be experiencing and encourage them to seek support and find reliable information on how to cope with challenges such as posttraumatic stress disorder (PTSD), traumatic brain injury, military sexual trauma and transitioning from service.
 The site is free and accessible to everyone.

 • Succeeding in School: Advice and Resources for Transitioning to Higher Education